-Pharmacokinetics (PK) is crucial to the success of this type of study, engaging a pharmacokineticist during protocol development to devise a proper PK blood sampling schedule is important as consideration must be given to the possibility that food can alter the time course of plasma drug concentrations.
+Pharmacokinetics (PK) is crucial to the success of this type of study.
+It is important to engage a pharmacokineticist during protocol development to devise a proper PK blood sampling schedule because of the possibility that food can alter the time course of plasma drug concentrations.
 A full PK profile must be generated based on an adequate sampling schedule or the study may fail to meet its objective of determining a food effect.

-When to Execute Food Effect Studies in Development Programs
+When to Execute Food Effect Bioavailability Studies

 Learn more by reading FDA’s Guidance “Food-Effect Bioavailability and Fed Bioequivalence Studies.”